Who We Are

 Where We Are

 CTC offices and counseling rooms are located on the fourth and fifth floors of the Bailey Education Complex and the Claxton Complex.
 After you schedule an appointment, we will provide clear directions for where and when to meet your counselor.
-If you are unable to find the main office or your specific counseling room, please call us at 865-974-9291.
+If you cannot find the main office or your specific counseling room, please call us at 865-974-9291.

 What We Do